 Can I still be part of the FYRE program?Toggle More Info

 I'm interested in participating, what do I do now?Toggle More Info

 Serving those who served our countryNearly one in four active duty service members and veterans want to open and operate their own business.
 Opportunity, freedom and solving problems attract them to the challenge of owning a business.
 Are you one of them?

 The Veterans Florida Entrepreneurship Program offers qualifying veterans tuition-free, online and on-campus instruction in the nationally-recognized Lean Startup Method.
-Designed to work around your busy schedule, the program provides you instruction at one of network our partners’ campuses, access to local resources such as business leaders and mentors, and much more.
+Designed to work around your busy schedule, the program provides you instruction at one of our network partners’ campuses, access to local resources such as business leaders and mentors, and much more.